Temmermans/iot-device-simulator/readme.md

 ![alt text](./readme-images/chrome-extension.png)

+#### Nudge button

+The control panel has the option to adjust the values while streaming of the attributes you entered.
+For numeric values you will see a slider.
+For booleans and categorical values you see a dropdown.
+This is useful for when you want to demo certain events in your streaming logic.
+Also, the nudge button provides the possibility to simulate a sudden event.
+For example a door that opens for a short period of time or a package that gets bumped.

 #### SDS

+** Demo video coming soon **

 For SDS projects, provide the necessary details in the SDS panel.
 With the correct credentials, you should see data coming in in the windows of yout SDS project.

 #### Other

+** Check out this demo video right here: [example no SDS](https://vimeo.com/216167084) **

 If you skip the SDS project, the app will start streaming data to the following endpoint: [/simulator/data](http://localhost:3000/simulator/data) as JSON.
 This can then be consumed by a front end tool capable of doing REST requests.
 Keep in mind that to use this, you will need to install mongodb on your local machine. (see above).